vitaly-rudenko/dependency-registry/README.md

 const house = houseBuilder.build(new Person('John Doe'));
 ```

-Now we need to update our classes to use our generated factories:
+Now we need to update our classes to use the factories to create instances:
 ```js
 class HouseBuilder {
     constructor(